JackDaly397/CIS9440FinalProject/README.md

 With the analysis of this data we will look to answer the following questions:

-What was the total loan amount by Company
+What was the total loan amount by Company<br>
-What was the total loan amount by State
+What was the total loan amount by State<br>
-How many businesses by State received PPP loans
+How many businesses by State received PPP loans<br>
-Who are the top 10 lenders by State
+Who are the top 10 lenders by State<br>
 What is the total loan amount by Lender